Mostafa-Farghly/fsnd-casting-agency/README.md

 ## API Refrence

 ### Getting Started
-- Base URL: The app is hosted at `http://127.0.0.1:5000/`
+- Base URL: The app is hosted at `https://mostafa-casting-agency.herokuapp.com/`
-- Authentication: This version of the application does not require authentication or API keys.
+- Authentication: This version of the application require authentication.
+When logging in to `https://dev-weuazke8.us.auth0.com/authorize?audience=castingagency&response_type=token&client_id=Hk1Bul95ANqkTxKNcvwqLhOowYYvG6WJ&redirect_uri=https://127.0.0.1:8080/login-results`, the token can be used to access the api, as it has the required permission based on the user's role.

 ### Error Handling
 Errors are returned as JSON objects in the following format: